 The IABC provides twice yearly monetary grant requests in support of team related sports needs.
-This year's Spring Grant requests will be due Friday, May 11th.

-Please find the grant application documents posted here in both Word and PDF versions (you only need one).
+Please find the grant application documents posted here in Word doc and PDF versions (you only need one).
 You can email your submission to myself, Andrea Iacolucci and Sue Hauck or hand in a printed version to the IABC mailbox in the school office.
 If you do hand in paper copy to the office, please email us that you have done so, and we can look for it.

 If you have any questions, please don't hesitate to reach out to